 3 Easy Ways to Improve Your Home’s IAQ

 Source control – Pretty self-explanatory… this means eliminating or controlling the source of the IAQ issue.
 Solutions can range from snuffing out perfumed candles and unplugging synthetic air fresheners, to proper storage of household cleaners.
 Most people will hate to hear this (because who likes to clean more than they have to?), but you should also vacuum and dust regularly.
 Something easy that Fuller HVAC, Plumbing & Electrical can do for you?
 Make sure your air conditioning system is properly maintained – because mold and bacteria could grow on cooling coils and in drain pans.
 Changing your air filter also helps.

 Improved ventilation – As long as the weather cooperates, open doors and windows to let the fresh air into your home.
 Running the exhaust fans in bathrooms and kitchens also helps remove contaminants directly from those rooms and increases ventilation.
 Another way to prevent moisture buildup (that helps mold and bacteria grow)?
 Make sure attic and crawl spaces have adequate ventilation.

 Air cleaning – Air cleaners can help keep the air clean and fresh, a good bet for asthma and allergy sufferers.
 There are almost as many options for air cleaning as there are allergies, so let us know if you’re interested in air cleaning for your home.
 You’ll get the solution that best fits your family, and your budget.

-At Fuller Heating, Air Conditioning & Plumbing, we’ve got over three generations of experience helping folks in North Alabama be more comfortable in their homes.
+At Fuller HVAC, Plumbing & Electrical, we’ve got over three generations of experience helping folks in North Alabama be more comfortable in their homes.
 To identify problems in your home’s indoor air, contact us for an Indoor Air Quality Analysis.